Dan W. Turner: Political career

 “Our streams are rapidly degenerating into open sewers, receiving the waste drainage of private industry and municipalities.
 We must terminate this practice.”

 In a prelude to the Great Depression, the farming economy collapsed during the 1920s, with many related bank failures.
 Turner, as a "Son of the Wild Jackass" and one of four speakers at the Republican National Convention of 1928, urged the party to support farm relief.
 He traveled twice to Washington to unsuccessfully plead the same cause with President Hoover during the 1930s.

+In 1926, Senator Albert B. Cummins died in office.
+Turner was nominated but refused the nomination.

 Governorship and Cow War

+In the June 1930 primary, Turner won 229,645 votes against Ed Smith's 116,431 and Otto Lange's 21,263.
+He was elected in a landslide, as a Republican, to be governor.

 Turner played a decisive role in the Iowa Cow War of 1931.
 To keep people from contracting bovine tuberculosis, a State law mandated testing of dairy cows and destroying diseased animals.
 Farmers across Iowa responded with suspicion and hostility.
 When some banded together near Tipton, Iowa to prevent the tests from taking place and violence broke out, Turner as governor restored peace by calling out the Iowa National Guard.
 This act earned him the enmity of many farmers and may have contributed to his re-election defeat in 1932 by Democrat Clyde L. Herring, though this was the year of the Roosevelt-led Democratic sweep, when Republicans were removed from office nationwide.

-Later years

-Returning to the race for governor of Iowa in 1934, Turner was defeated a second time by Herring.
+Post-Governorship Political Activity

+Turner ran for governor again in 1934, but lost that election as well.
 He did not run for office again but remained active in politics.
+He served on the War Production Board from 1942 until 1945.
 He supported fellow Republican Dwight Eisenhower in the presidential race of 1952, but turned against Eisenhower after a meeting with the President yielded disappointment on farm-related matters.
 In the election of 1956, he crossed party lines and supported Democrat Adlai Stevenson for president.
-Still advocating for farmers’ interests at age 78, he was active in founding the National Farmers Organization, recalling Thomas Jefferson when he cited the “yeoman farmer, who has been the bulwark of our nation.”
+Still advocating for farmers' interests at age 78, he was active in founding the National Farmers Organization, recalling Thomas Jefferson when he cited the “yeoman farmer, who has been the bulwark of our nation.”

+Later years

 At the end of his life, remembering his part in the Spanish–American War, Turner was heard to say, “They gave us the Springfield rifle.
 I wish I had never learned to shoot it.
 They said we were fighting for liberty, but it was cruel, it was cruel.”
 He died in Corning at age 92 and is buried there in Walnut Grove Cemetery.